cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 The team has access to an extensive network of CSC's HPC experts in different fields.
 We get training and feedback not only from our excellent advisors, but also from experts from CSC's supercomputer vendors, and several computational science specialists working at CSC.

 Since our first bid in 2022, we have closely collaborated with HPE who has been our hardware sponsor and arranged remote access to test systems similar to the competition hardware.
-For SCC@ISC2025 we'll collaborate with the vendor who wins the contract for the Finnish national supercomputer infrastructure renewal.
+For SCC@ISC2025 we will collaborate with the vendor who wins the contract for the Finnish national supercomputer infrastructure renewal.

 # What sorts of diversity in skills does our team possess

 Our team comprises of three basic scientific disciplines: computer science, physics, and mathematics.
-Physics students have experience in different fields, such as running molecular dynamics simulations and density-functional theory simualtions, using finite-element methods, and training AI models with simualtion data.
-Team members posses various computer skills, for example Linux command line usage, data analysis with Python and parallel programming with C++ and Fortran.
+The physics students in our team have experience in different fields, such as running molecular dynamics simulations and density-functional theory simualtions, using finite-element methods, and training AI models with simulation data.
+All team members have great skills with Linux systems and programming (python/C/C++/Fortran) and most are familiar with the basics of parallel programming from prior experience.
 Most members have previous experience in using HPC systems, and some also have experience on containers and cloud technologies.

 # Why will our team work well together

 We started some group building activities already during the joint interview of applicants.
 During the kick-off meeting, we already witnessed effective group work and great potential for further collaboration.
 The intensive training period in spring 2025 will increase the cohesion between the team members, and fine tune the cooperation and managing the various tasks and roles.
 The team advisors bring continuity already from 2022.
 Many team members also share hobbies such as playing musical instruments and different games.

+The team members are all interested in a variety of aspects of the competition.
+Task management and dividing roles for the competition should thus go smoothly.

+Many student members have worked in research groups before, or volunteered in student organizations at their university.
+All have great team working skills and are no strangers to fostering a positive, productive team environment.

 # What experience our team members have